 the 2016 rural hill sheepdog trials and dog festival

 Don’t miss a thing!
-National Border Collie Sheepherding Championships will be held over the two day event, as well as Carolina Dock Dogs and Dog Sports demonstrations featuring the Greater Charlotte Shetland Sheepdog Club and others!
+National Border Collie Sheepherding Championships will be held over the two day event, as well as Ultimate Air Dogs and Dog Sports demonstrations featuring the Greater Charlotte Shetland Sheepdog Club and others!
 Also on hand will be North Carolina beer and wine, heritage breed livestock, hay rides, historic craft and cooking demos, food vendors, shopping, open trails, antique tractors, living history demonstrations in the 1760’s cabin, pumpkin chunkin’, corn launchin’, kid’s activities, and much more!